Tommy Rustad

-Tommy Rustad (born 3 September 1968, in Oslo) is a Norwegian auto racing driver.
+Tommy Rustad (born 3 September 1968) is a Norwegian racing driver.
 He currently drives in the FIA European Rallycross Championship and occasionally in the FIA World Rallycross Championship.
-Tommy is the son of former well known Norwegian racer Ola Rustad (1919-1999).
+Tommy is the son of former well known Norwegian racer Ola Rustad.

 Racing career

 Early Rallycross Years

 Rustad started his motor sport career in karting before racing in the Norwegian Rallycross Championship, winning the so-called Supernasjonal title for six years in a row between 1987 and 1992.
 On 14 June 1992 he claimed overall victory in the Irish round of the European Rallycross Championship at Mondello Park, racing one of the two 650bhp strong Ford RS200 Group B cars of his compatriot and mentor Martin Schanche.

 Single Seaters

 In 1993 he switched to circuit racing, becoming the Swedish Formula Opel Champion in his first year.
 He drove in the Formula Opel Euroseries in 1994, finishing fifth in points, and finished sixth in the 1995 Eurocup Formula Renault.
 In 1996 he was in the Italian Formula Three Championship finishing ninth, and the Renault Spider Eurocup, finishing second in his first year, and was champion in 1997.